 When did you begin working at Ihloff salon and what has been your greatest challenge?

-I began working at Ihloff in January 2020.
+I began working as the General Manager at Ihloff in January 2020.
 However, I have over 16 years of salon management experience.
 I can honestly say that figuring out how to operate safely, efficiently, and at a high service level has been the most challenging for us this year.
 COVID-19 has created many unexpected challenges for our teams and for me as a manager.
 We have been persistent and we are doing really well but it has been quite a whirlwind for us.

 COVID-19 has been difficult for so many salons.
 For Ihloff, how have you navigated salon management during the chaos?